egoswami1/cse15l-lab-reports/week5-report.md

   return result;
 }
 ```
 In the scenario that all of the words in `list1` were already sorted the code is meant to iterate through `list2` and add the remaining words to the end of the new merged list.
 However, instead of increasing the variable `index2` the code was increasing `index1`.
 This caused the last while loop to be infinite if `list2` had the highest words on the list alphabetically.
-The fix was to change the `index1 += 1` to `index2 += 1`.
+The fix was to change the `index1 += 1;` to `index2 += 1;`.

+---
+#Part 2 - Researching Commands

+The following will show different applications of the `grep` command.